-Recently I have been teaching Literature of Science Fiction and Fantasy, Literature of Science, and Studies in Women’s Literature, Ethnic American Literature, as well as American Literature.
+At The University of Texas at Dallas I teach Literature of Science Fiction, Literature of Fantasy, Literature of Science, Studies in Women’s Literature, Ethnic American Literature, as well as American Literature.
 It is such a pleasure.
 The intersection of these topics has become central to my research interests.
 I write speculative fiction as well.